Faculty Books

 Breaking the Engagement: How China Won & Lost America

-Political Science's David Shambaugh examines the American side of the US-China relationship, tracking both the development and fracturing of the engagement strategy.
+David Shambaugh (political science) examines the US-China relationship, tracking both the development and fracturing of the U.S.' engagement strategy.